skiadas/DataWranglingCourse/notes/data_formats.md

 - What number representations does JSON allow?
 - Does JSON allow boolean values?
 - True or False: All whitespace in a JSON document is ignored
+- Is a web page an XML document?

 ## Notes